-Woodford - Oaks trail is a 27km, grade 3 hike located in Blue Mountains National Park, New South Wales.
-The hike should take around 7 hours to complete.
+Woodford - Oaks trail is a 27km, grade 3 hike in Blue Mountains National Park, New South Wales.
+This hike typically takes 7 hours to complete.

 For an invigorating ride or walk that will work your muscles and clear your head, try Woodford - Oaks trail in Blue Mountains National Park.
 The track leads from Woodford to Glenbrook and makes a great day out in the mountains for friends or family looking for heart pumping adventure and fresh mountain air.